 Can you kill weeds in St. Augustine grass without killing the grass?
 Do you have weeds in your St. Augustine grass lawn?
 In this video, Houston Grass Owner Michael Romine talks about how to kill weeds in St. Augustine grass without damaging your lawn.
-Call us at 281-431-7441 for the best grass sod in the Houston area at very competitive prices.
+Call us at 281-431-7441 for grass sod with quality second to none in the Houston area, and at very competitive prices too.

 Summary of How to Kill Weeds in St. Augustine Grass

 Since this video was recorded, we’ve updated our recommendations for using herbicides to kill weeds in your lawn.
-You can download our Tip Sheet to print a copy.
+You can download our Established Grass Tip Sheet to print a copy.
 The Tip Sheet care instructions are what we currently recommend and the following recommendations on the use of herbicides are from our Tip Sheet.
-Nitro Phos also provides a feeding schedule here.

 Herbicides – never apply on grass less than one year old

 - January – March — Suggest mowing when winter weeds appear as opposed to treating with chemicals.
-Use Nitro-Phos Barricade Pre-emergent herbicide in early February.
+Apply Nitro-Phos Barricade Pre-emergent herbicide in February.

 How to kill weeds in St. Augustine?
 There are lots of different kinds of weeds.
 Some easier to kill than others.